php-dev-br/laravel-doc-pt-br/valet.md

 <a name="sharing-sites"></a>
 ## Sharing Sites

-Valet even includes a command to share your local sites with the world, providing an easy way to test your site on mobile devices or share it with team members and clients.
+Valet even includes a command to share your local sites with the world.
 No additional software installation is required once Valet is installed.

-### Sharing Sites Via Ngrok

 To share a site, navigate to the site's directory in your terminal and run the `valet share` command.
-A publicly accessible URL will be inserted into your clipboard and is ready to paste directly into your browser or share with your team.
+A publicly accessible URL will be inserted into your clipboard and is ready to paste directly into your browser.
+That's it.

 To stop sharing your site, hit `Control + C` to cancel the process.

-> {tip} You may pass additional parameters to the share command, such as `valet share --region=eu`.
-For more information, consult the [ngrok documentation](https://ngrok.com/docs).

-### Sharing Sites On Your Local Network

-Valet restricts incoming traffic to the internal `127.0.0.1` interface by default.
-This way your development machine isn't exposed to security risks from the Internet.

-If you wish to allow other devices on your local network to access the Valet sites on your machine via your machine's IP address (eg: `192.168.1.10/app-name.test`), you will need to manually edit the appropriate Nginx configuration file for that site to remove the restriction on the `listen` directive by removing the the `127.0.0.1:` prefix on the directive for ports 80 and 443.

-If you have not run `valet secure` on the project, you can open up network access for all non-HTTPS sites by editing the `/usr/local/etc/nginx/valet/valet.conf` file.
-However, if you're serving the project site over HTTPS (you have run `valet secure` for the site) then you should edit the `~/.config/valet/Nginx/app-name.test` file.

-Once you have updated your Nginx configuration, run the `valet restart` command to apply the configuration changes.

 <a name="site-specific-environment-variables"></a>
 ## Site Specific Environment Variables